-Please note ScotGEM is subject to approval by the GMC and the process of accreditation has started.
-Final GMC approval to admit students in 2018 is expected in September 2017 with final approval to award an MBChB degree expected prior to graduation of the first cohort in 2022.
-Full details of the programme, prvosional information and the process for accreditation are available at: http://medicine.st-andrews.ac.uk/graduate-entry-medicine/.
+Please note ScotGEM is subject to approval by the GMC and the process of accreditation is well underway.
+You should be aware that this process is expected to be completed prior to the graduation of the first cohort of students in September 2022.
+Full details of the programme are available at: https://www.st-andrews.ac.uk/subjects/medicine/scotgem-mbchb-2020/

 Application deadline details:

 St Andrews is sometimes referred to as ‘The Bubble’ – it’s a really small, community focussed uni town, a little cut off from the world, and you’ll become close with everyone you meet.
 The Uni’s reputation also means that people from all over the world come here, so you may have some interesting summer holidays visiting people!
 The nightlife swings towards pub rather than club, although you can venture down to Dundee if you fancy the latter.
 Joining one of the fantastic societies will really make the best of your experience here.

 Provisional for Year 1 for England at £9,250

 Provisional for Year 1 for Northern Ireland at £9,250

 Provisional for Year 1 for Wales at £9,250

 Provisional for Year 1 for Channel Islands at £9,250